 My Partner

-For many new parents, a connection to a committed romantic partner offers an anchor during the transition to parenthood.
-However, not all partners are available to be part of the postpartum process – for many reasons, including work-related demands or military deployment.
+For many new parents, a connection to a committed partner offers an anchor during the transition to parenthood.
+That is not the case for all birthing people.
+Some may choose to parent alone for a variety of reasons.
+Not all partners are available to be part of the postpartum process.
 Other partners might choose to be uninvolved.
 For some new mothers, a sibling, best friend, or parent may become their true parenting partner.
 Couples comprised of two moms or two dads may face additional challenges in this journey as well as people who are trans and non-binary.
-Please let us know how we can continue building the information in this section for your unique experiences.

-Few people talk about the work required for partners to stay connected during the 4th Trimester and beyond.
-Adding a baby into the mix is demanding, and patience can run thin.
+Let's normalize the work required for fathers, co-partners, and all partners to stay connected during the 4th Trimester and beyond.
+Adding a baby into the mix is demanding, and can challenge even the strongest relationships.
 There are also times when mom or baby have health concerns that require longer hospital stays.
 This can put extra pressure on everyone.
 Although relationships take work, you can come through strong.
-Partners can show love and commitment to their baby, to each other, and to their family in many ways during their journey together.
+Fathers, co-parents, and all partners can show love and commitment to their baby, each other, and their family in many ways during their journey together.

 Topics in My Partner